Strathtulloh

 Strathtulloh is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Strathtulloh has a population where 49.6% were born overseas, and 57.0% speak a language other than English at home.
-Christianity is the predominant religion in Strathtulloh, with 40.0% of people identifying as such.
-The category 'Other' makes up 20.4% of its population, significantly higher than Greater Melbourne's average of 2.3%.
+Strathtulloh has a population where 49.6% were born overseas, with 57.0% speaking a language other than English at home.
+Christianity is the predominant religion, accounting for 40.0% of Strathtulloh's population.
+The 'Other' religious category comprises 20.4%, significantly higher than Greater Melbourne's average of 2.3%.

 Frequently Asked Questions - Diversity